 His leisure pursuits is mostly archaeology, reading and listening to music.

-Mike and the Welsh Liberal Democrats need your support to deliver their positive plan for change, demand better for Newport and build a fairer Wales.
+Mike and the Welsh Liberal Democrats need your support to Put Recovery First and and build a fairer Wales for all.